 The IntelliJ Platform has a full-text editor with abstract implementations of syntax highlighting, code folding, code completion, and other rich text editing features.
 An image editor is also included.

 Furthermore, it includes open APIs to build standard IDE functionality, such as a project model and a build system.
 It also provides an infrastructure for a rich debugging experience, with language-agnostic advanced breakpoint support, call stacks, watch windows, and expression evaluation.

-Products built on the IntelliJ Platform are extensible applications, with the platform being responsible for creating components and the injection of dependencies into classes.
-The IntelliJ Platform fully supports plugins, and JetBrains hosts the JetBrains Marketplace which can be used to distribute plugins that support one or more of the products.
-It is also possible to distribute plugins using Custom Plugin Repositories.
+Products built on the IntelliJ Platform are extensible applications, with the platform being responsible for creating Extensions.
+The IntelliJ Platform fully supports plugins, and JetBrains hosts the JetBrains Marketplace, which can be used to distribute plugins that support one or more of the products.
+It is also possible to distribute plugins using a Custom Plugin Repository.

 Plugins can extend the platform in many ways, from adding a simple menu item to adding support for a complete language, build system, and debugger.
 Many of the existing IntelliJ Platform features are implemented as plugins that can be included or excluded depending on the needs of the end product.
 See the Quick Start Guide for more details.